Nominees Revealed For 2018 ATP World Tour Awards Presented By Moët & Chandon

 Tournaments of the Year: The tournament in its category that operated at the highest level of professionalism and integrity and which provided the best conditions and atmosphere for participating players.

 Voted By Coaches

-(New for 2016) ATP Coach of the Year: Voted on by fellow ATP coach members, this award goes to the ATP coach who helped guide his players to a higher level of performance during the year.
+ATP Coach of the Year: Nominated and voted on by fellow ATP coach members, this award goes to the ATP coach who helped guide his players to a higher level of performance during the year.

 Chosen By ATP

 Arthur Ashe Humanitarian Award: The person who has made outstanding humanitarian contributions.
-Previous winners include James Blake, Roger Federer, Carlos Moya, former South African President Nelson Mandela, Arthur Ashe, Federer, Nadal, Novak Djokovic, Andy Murray and 2017 recipient Horia Tecau.
+Previous winners include former South African President Nelson Mandela, Arthur Ashe, Federer, Nadal, Novak Djokovic, Andy Murray and 2017 recipient Horia Tecau.

 Ron Bookman Media Excellence Award: The journalist who has made significant contributions to the game of tennis.